clowdfish/timetracker/README.md

 Once it is installed add the SharePoint url of the site or page that you want to access.
 For the Gitgub credentials you should use your user name and the generated access token.

 ## Preparing the structure
-We assume, that you handle all project management in your SharePoint environment.
-So you create your projects there, add requirements, create project members and manage project phases.
-We only must remember the project id and requirement id, if we want to add a repository and issues on Github.
-To give you an overview the following table depicts the link betweeb SharePoint and Github:
+We assume that you handle all project management in your SharePoint environment.
+So create your projects there, add requirements, create project members and manage project phases.
+We only must remember the project id and requirement id to create references when we want to add a repository and issues on Github.
+The following table depicts the link between SharePoint and Github:

 | SharePoint list | Github data   | Relation |
 | --------------- |:-------------:| --------:|